-Joan E. Neal teaches telecommunications law, transactional ethics, and transactional skills courses, including contract drafting, as well as ethics for transactional lawyers and telecommunications law.
+Joan E. Neal teaches transactional skills courses, including contract drafting, as well as ethics for transactional lawyers and telecommunications law.
 Prior to joining the Law School, she spent almost 20 years in Morrison & Foerster's Communications Group, with a focus on regulatory and transactional work in the telecommunications industry.
 She has (i) negotiated and drafted a wide variety of contractual arrangements governing carriers' customer and wholesale supplier relationships (both domestic and international) and construction of submarine cable systems; (ii) counseled clients regarding regulatory compliance, US market entry, and structuring of ongoing businesses and new ventures; and (iii) acted as regulatory counsel in a wide range of transactions (including mergers, public and private equity and debt offerings, and foreign investments).
-Her clients represented a broad range of the communications industry, and also included several Fortune 500 companies in the negotiation of vendor agreements for their international communications network needs.

 Neal has a BA in Russian & East European Studies from the University of Michigan (1986) and a JD from Yale Law School (1989).

 BA with High Distinction, 1986

 University of Chicago Law School, Chicago, IL

 Develop and teach various transactional skills-based courses, including contract drafting, and a course focused upon legal ethics in a transactional setting.

 Provided legal services to client building and operating submarine cable in telecommunications industry.
 Negotiated and drafted a wide variety of contractual arrangements (domestic and international) and counseled client regarding regulatory compliance issues.

 Morrison & Foerster LLP, Washington, DC